-Job Family Job Summary Involves the processing and servicing of a variety of operational, personnel, and financial transactions and services.
-Includes cashiering, payroll, accounts nd financial transactions and services.
-Inclu des cashiering, payroll, accounts Job Function Financial Services Professional receivable, accounts payable, purchasing, i receivable, accounts payable, purchasing, recharge billing, travel / entertainment, gitt accounting, collections, data collection and data entry, analysis, review and control customer servicing and renorting ent, girt accounting, collections, data collec ction and data entry, analysis, review and and and , G , a Job Level Entry Int Intermediate Experienced Advanced Expert vendors.
+Job Family Finance Job Summary Involves the processing and serv Involves the processing and servicing of a variety of operational, personnel, and financial transactions and services, Includes cashiering, payroll, accounts nd financial transactions and services.
+Inclu des cashiering, pavroll, accounts Job Function Financial Services receivable, accounts payable, purchasing, recharge billing, travel / entertainment, gift accounting, collections, data collection and data entry, analysis, review and nent, gift accounting, collections, data collec tion and data entry, analysis, review and Category Professional control, customer servicing, and reporting. reporting.
+Job Level Entry Intermediate Experienced Advanced Expert vendors.
 Key Resp 06 Assesses compliance with regulatory agencies and internal policies.
 Assesses and recommends changes to maintain compliance with federal and state requirements and internal financial / audit policies.
 Assesses and recommends to management changes as needed to ensure financial processes maintain compliance with federal and state requirements and internal financial / audit policies.
 Ensures compliance with federal and state requirements; stays current with changes in the law.
 Ensures compliance with federal and state requirements; stays current with changes in the law.
 Key Resp 07 Effectively addresses customer inquiries.
-Real standard standar Reviews, processes, and approves standardized financial data and transactions.
+Reviews, processes, and approves standardized financial data and transactions.
 Effectively addresses difficult and complex customer inquiries.
 Applies a wide variety of internal and external policies and regulations to address a range of issues such as regulatory compliance, tax implications, recovery of cash, risk management, and the organized implementation of a diverse range of financial services for students and departments.
 Applies advanced understanding of industry practices and organizational policies and procedures to resolve highly complex or difficult assignments.
 On a regular basis, interacts with senior managers outside the immediate unit in order to influence, develop or implement methods and objectives for complex projects.
 Key Resp 08 Processes basic / routine financial transactions for review or approval by others.
 Documents processes and procedures for financial activities.
 Documents procedures for financial activities.
 Develops and implements financial transaction processes and procedures; may train staff on financial activities.
 Develops and implements financial transaction processes and procedures for complex matters; may train staff on financial activities.
-Key Resp 09 Follows procedures to ensure internal controls are maintained to protect University resources. nal Participates in audits of internal records and processes and prepares recommendations for changes as needed.
+Key Resp 09 Follows procedures to ensure internal controls are maintained to protect University resources.
+Participates in audits of internal records and processes and prepares recommendations for changes as needed.
 Ensures that the appropriate internal controls are addressed, maintained and strengthened to protect University resources.
 Participates in moderately complex audits of processes and recommends changes to processes.
-Ensures that the appropriate internal controls are addressed, maintained and strengthened to protect University resources.
+Ensures that the appropriate internal controls are addressed, maintained and t strengthened to protect University resources.
 Conducts audits of internal records and processes.
 Makes recommendations on maintaining and strengthening internal controls to protect University resources.
 Participates in complex audits of internal records and processes.
 Makes recommendations to managers and others on maintaining and strengthening internal controls to protect University resources.
-Key Resp 10 MK COIS COIS Monitors the delivery of quality customer service to various constituencies to include internal department clients and external vendors.
+Key Resp 10 Monitors the delivery of quality customer service to various constituencies to include internal department clients and external vendors.
 Interprets related policies and advises customers accordingly.
 Interprets related policies and advises departments accordingly.
 Interprets related policies and advises departments accordingly.
-Key Resp 11 Fu. on dis Functions as a resource to support staff on issues such as researching financial discrepancies, escalated customer service problems and vendor concerns.
+Key Resp 11 Functions as a resource to support staff on issues such as researching financial discrepancies, escalated customer service problems and vendor concerns.
 May act as team leader for support staff.
 May lead a team of financial services mid-level professional and / or clerical staff.
 May lead a team of financial services professional and / or clerical staff.
 Key Resp 12 Reviews and approves financial data and transactions.
 May back up those who perform specialized tasks or activities.
 Ensures financial activity is captured accurately, reported in a timely manner, and implements appropriate controls